This post may include affiliate links. Thank you for your support.

 In Italy, Ragù is a broad term used to define any meat sauce slowly simmered over low heat.
 Ragù sauce (in general) originates in Naples, Italy.
 Each Ragù sauce is made of various ingredients, which will vary according to the specific region.
 The phrase Ragù alla bolognese, refers to a ragu sauce originating in the town of Bologna.
 To sum it up, bolognese is a type of ragu that utilizes less tomato than typical ragu sauces and also incorporates milk (or cream).

-This slow cooker ragu bolognese tastes delicious over any pasta!
-However, long, wide ribbon pasta shapes work best with this rich, meaty sauce.
-While I recommend saving long, skinny pasta shapes, such as angel hair or linguine for light, delicate sauces, you can use whatever pasta you have hanging out in your pantry!
+Absolutely – this slow cooker ragu bolognese tastes delicious over any pasta!
+However, long, wide ribbon pasta shapes will work best with this rich, meaty sauce.
+I recommend saving long, skinny pasta shapes, such as angel hair or linguine for light, delicate sauces.

 • Egg Pastas: Short rib pappardelle and tagliatelle short rib pasta are traditional serving options for bolognese sauce.
 The noodle’s long, wide and flat shape is perfect for clinging to beef sauce.
 (Note: Pappardelle has a slightly larger width than Tagliatelle.)